oracle-livelabs/oci/oci-vision-inventory/label-data/label-data.md

 2. In the single image view, zoom in if necessary.
 Using the cursor, draw square bounding boxes around the circles.
 Do the same for the ones that only appear partially.

    ![Labeling an image](../images/labeling_an_image.png)

+3. This task will be complete once all the images are labeled.

 ## Acknowledgements